 The classical $B-\rho$ relation is an empirical relation, which does not explain how the B-field evolves with density growing. \citealt{2019ApJ...871...98Z,2023ApJ...946L..46C} explain a part of classical $B-\rho$ relation with the $\frac{2}{3}$ power-law exponent being caused by the collapse of star formation This exponent of $B-\rho$ in star-forming can be linked to the density profile of the region, where $B\propto \rho^{1/2}$ is related to the density profile of $\rho\sim r^{-2}$ \citep{2018MNRAS.474.2167L}.
 The $B-\rho$ relation is affected transiently by galactic magnetic field morphology \citep{2024arXiv240210268K}.

-The magnetic field-density relation, although widely cited, is non-trivial to interpret because both the magnetic field and gravitational force are long-range forces where the scale information is critical \citep{2018MNRAS.474.2167L}.
+{\mk The magnetic field-density relation, although widely cited, is hard to interpret because both the magnetic field and gravitational force are long-range forces where the scale information is critical \citep{2018MNRAS.474.2167L}.
 For example, the energy balance of a cloud reads $B^2r^3 \, \approx \rho^2 r^5$, where the scale information is an essential part.
-To address the energy balance, one should perform joint analyses of the magnetic field-density relation and density-scale relation \citep{2018MNRAS.474.2167L}.

-$B-\rho$ relation derived from several observations targeting single regions can provide crucial insight into the importance of B field \citep{2010ApJ...725..466C,2015Natur.520..518L, 2018ApJ...865..121K, 2020ApJ...890..153J,2020ApJ...888...13W}.
-When targeting individual regions, one eliminates the uncertainties in the scale. $B-\rho$ relation constructed in this way can better reflect the interplay between turbulence, gravity, and the B-field.

-The scope of this paper is to offer a direct interpretation of the slope of the $B-\rho$ relation, as a direct indicator of the importance of magnetic field.
-Compared to the mass-to-flux ratio, which is indirect diagnostic and can be hard to measure, the Alfenvi Mach number is a direct indicator of the importance and is directly measurable using the slope.
-Our approach also allows for re-interpreting the \citep{2010ApJ...725..466C}.
-Using numerical simulation, we establish a fundamental link between the slope, $d({\rm log} B) / d({\rm log} \rho)$ with the importance of magnetic field measured in terms of the Alfvén Mach number ${\cal M}_{\rm A}$.
-This allows us to evaluate the importance of the magnetic field directly from observations even to approach the fundamental $B-\rho$ relation.
+Without understanding the full relationship between $B$, $\rho$, and $r$, due to the missing scale information, constraining the importance of the magnetic field using the \citet{2010ApJ...725..466C} relation is hard.

+One solution, as \citet{2018MNRAS.474.2167L} have pointed out, is to perform joint analysis by combining the magnetic field-density relation and the density-scale relation (density profile).
+However, this analysis is hard to perform due to the requirement of different types of observations measured on similar scales.
+The approach we take in this paper is to determine the importance of the magnetic field by linking density variations with the variations in the strength of the magnetic field.
+We attempt to link the slope of the $B-\rho$ relation to the importance of the magnetic field measured in terms of the Alfvén Mach number ${\cal M}_{\rm A}$.
+This equation reflects a fundamental property of the MHD turbulence.
+This approach also allows for re-interpreting the \citep{2010ApJ...725..466C} relation, as a combination of a fundamental $\cal{M}_{A}-B-\rho$ slope relation, which reflects a fundamental property of compressive MHD turbulence, and the $\rho$-$\cal{M}_A$ relation, which reflects the density dependance of the importance of the magnetic field. }